NoBrainerORM/nobrainer.io/docs/persistence.md

   callbacks.
 * `destroy` fires the destroy callbacks and removes the document from the database.
-* `reload` removes any instance variables that the instance may have to nuke any sort of cache. `reload` then loads a fresh record from the database.
+* `reload` removes any instance variables that the instance may have to nuke any sort of cache. `reload` then loads a fresh record from the database and triggers the `initialize` callbacks while setting all the attributes back.
   You may pass an option `:keep_ivars => true` to prevent `reload` from cleaning up the instance variables.
   A `NoBrainer::Error::DocumentNotFound` error will be raised if the document can no longer be found.

 Neither `update()`, `replace()`, `delete`, `destroy`, `save`, `save!` will raise.
 These methods will silently fail if the document is no longer in the database